snapshotinteractive/wp-coding-standards/README.md

     echo esc_html( get_field('text') );

 ... or another escaping function that is suitable for the situation.
+For escaping WYSIWYG fields where you want to preserve user formatting, you can use:

+    echo wp_kses_post( get_field('editor') );

 In addition to escaping, it can also be a good idea to validate and sanitize user input data before printing it to the screen.
 For more information on validation, sanitation and escaping, see [the WordPress Codex](https://codex.wordpress.org/Validating_Sanitizing_and_Escaping_User_Data).